-The following table analyses within the fair value hierarchy the Funds' financial assets and financial liabilities (by class) measured at fair value at the period end:
+The following table analyses the fair value hierarchy for the Funds' financial assets and financial liabilities (by class) measured at fair value at the period end:

-Elevation Capital Global Sha res Fund
+Elevation Capital G Fund lobal Shares

-As at 31 March 2020 2019
+As at 31 March 2021 2020

-Level 1 Assets

-Financial assets at fair value through profit or loss at inception

-Listed equities Unlisted equities 16,441,178 1 184,500 7,798,483 -
+Level 1 Assets Financial assets at fair value through profit or loss Listed equities Unlisted equities Listed equity options 21,613,265 - 5,841 16.441.178 184,500

-Total Level 1 Assets 16,625,678 1 7,798,483
+Total Level 1 Assets 21,619,106 16,625,678

-The valuation of all of the Fund's holdings of listed equity securities are based on quoted market prices in active markets, and therefore classified within Level 1.
+The valuation of all of the Fund's holdings of listed equity securities and equity options are based on quoted market prices in active markets, and therefore classified within Level 1.
 The Fund does not adjust the quoted price for these instruments.

-There have been no transfers between the different classifications during the financial year,
+There have been no transfers between the different classifications during the financial year.